FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/_index.md

     "title": "Standard Cluster model",
     "linkTitle": "Standard Cluster model",
     "weight": "90"
-}As described in <a href="../../overview/c_st_deploy_models#Clusteri" class="MCXref xref">Cluster models</a>, you can use a Standard Cluster (SC) to provide more capacity than a single <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or to provide a passive standby server to take over processing if an active server fails.
+}As described in <a href="../../overview/c_st_deploy_models#Clusteri" class="MCXref xref">Cluster models</a>, you can use a Standard Cluster (SC) to provide more capacity than a single {{< SecureTransport/componentshortname  >}} Server or to provide a passive standby server to take over processing if an active server fails.

 Standard Clustering uses an embedded database in each node.
-This minimizes external dependencies and overhead and reduces the cost of clustering. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> synchronizes most configuration changes on all nodes in the cluster.
+This minimizes external dependencies and overhead and reduces the cost of clustering. {{< SecureTransport/componentshortname  >}} synchronizes most configuration changes on all nodes in the cluster.

 You can configure a Standard Cluster as an active/active or active/passive (1:1) cluster.
 You can deploy a maximum of three servers (nodes) in an active/active Standard Cluster.
 An active/passive Standard Cluster has one active server and one passive standby server.